matheusrosendo/TokenizationLab/README.md

 Prerequisites:
 > Clone this repository: git clone
-> Install dependencies going to main folder of the project using powersheel and typing: npm install
+> Install dependencies going to main folder of the project using powershell and typing: npm install
 > do the same in the client folder: npm install

 Create an .env file with the following variables: